-Why it’s useful: CSAT is interaction-based, meaning you measure customer satisfaction at a specific touchpoint (like closing a support ticket).
-Also, you can improve the customer experience based on CSAT scores by finding out what your customers are struggling with.
+Why it’s useful: CSAT is interaction-based, meaning you measure customer satisfaction at a specific touchpoint, such as closing a support ticket.
+You can also improve customer experience based on CSAT scores by finding out what your customers are struggling with.

 5. Content Evaluation Surveys

 Content evaluation surveys are a great way to accelerate and improve content creation.
-Yet they constitute only 6% of all the marketing surveys.
-We still have to see more marketers use surveys to enhance their content marketing efforts.
+Yet, they constitute only 6% of all marketing surveys.
+If you're a marketer, don't hesitate to use content evaluation surveys to enhance your content marketing efforts.

 Examples of marketing survey questions for a content evaluation survey:

-- What is your overall opinion on our webinar?
+- What is your overall opinion of our webinar?